adamsilver/fdpb/03-book-a-flight.md

 Select boxes are also used to avoid locale and formatting differences.
 Some dates start with month, others with day.
 Some delimit dates with slashes, others with dashes or dots.
 We can't reliably determine the user's intention based on what they enter.
 It's just one of those things.

-But we're getting ahead of ourselves.
+Most of us would assume that giving users some sort of calendar widget is always better than letting users type unassisted.
+This is not always the case.
 As the Goverment Digital Service (GDS) states:

 > “The way you should ask for dates depends on the types of date you’re asking for.”

-Fortunately, GDS has done the hard work for us and they have come up with several types.
-Let's run through the main ones now to see which, if any, applies to this case.
+Let's step through some of the main types of dates and how we might handle those.
+Then we can see which of them, if any, apply to the case of choosing a date to fly on.

 ### Dates From Documents

 > “If you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
 This will make it easier for users to copy it across accurately.*

-The expiry date from “A Checkout Flow” falls under this category perfectly.
+The expiry date from “A Checkout Flow” falls perfectly under this category.
 As the expiry date is just 4 characters with an optional slash, we gave users a single text box that matches the expected format.
 Essentially, users just copy with they see.
 Easy.

 ### Memorable Dates

-Most people would assume that date pickers are always better than simply typing numbers into a text box.
-In the case of memorable dates, such as date of birth, this just isn't true.
-Scrolling and clicking through several years, and months is arduous in comparison to typing 6 digits unassisted.
+A memorable date is one that you remember easily such as your date of birth.
+Here, it's far easier to give users three text boxes, than to give them a date picker.
+Scrolling and clicking through years and months is an arduous task in comparison to typing 6 digits unassisted.

-In this case, you should use three separate text boxes: one for day, month and year.
-Using three separate boxes solves the locale issues discussed earlier.
+So in this case, you should use three separate text boxes: one for day, month and year.
+Using three separate boxes solves the locale and formatting issues discussed earlier.

 ![GDS date of birth](./images/gds-dob.png)